Stewart Island (Andaman Islands)

 Stewart Island is an island of the Andaman Islands.
 It belongs to the North and Middle Andaman administrative district, part of the Indian union territory of Andaman and Nicobar Islands.

 The island lies 150 km north of Port Blair.
 Its population only consists of two people.

 Geography

-The island belongs to the Stewart Sound Group and lies between dotrel island and Curlew Island.
+The island belongs to the Stewart Sound Group and lies between Dottrel island and Curlew Island.
 The island is small, having an area of 7.05 km2.

 Administration

 Politically, Stewart Island, along neighboring Stewart Sound Group Islands, is part of Diglipur Taluk.

 Transportation

 Ferry service is available from Mayabunder, on demand.